 I can't lie, this pumpkin spice espresso martini will potentially hamper a peaceful nights sleep as it does contain caffeine.
 You can, however, switch to decaffeinated espresso if you wish to.

 Yes, you can.
-To make your pumpkin spice mocktail follow my recipe for a shakerato, which is an iced espresso drink, and replace the demerara syrup with pumpkin spice syrup.
+To make a pumpkin spice mocktail follow my recipe for a shakerato, which is an iced espresso drink, and replace the demerara syrup with pumpkin spice syrup.
 Easy!

-Have you made this recipe for pumpkin spice martini?
-Please give the recipe a rating or leave a comment – I love to hear how you get along with my creations.
+Have you made this spiced espresso martini?
+Please give the recipe a rating or leave a comment - I love to hear how you get along with my creations.

 📖 Recipe